markashleybell/markashleybell.com/posts/portable-git-windows-setting-home-environment-variable.md

 And that's it!
 You now have a completely standalone Portable Git install.
 Simply copy the whole Git folder to another machine or portable drive and you can continue working with your Git shell, without having to go through all these configuration steps again in every new situation.

 **Cautionary Note:** if you're carrying your install about on a USB drive, be careful with your private SSL key!
 If someone gets hold of it, they can potentially authenticate as you until you revoke that key's access from within GitHub.

-<p class="footnote">* You’re right, this file would normally begin with a period character under UNIX (.profile), but MSYS lets you omit it for ease of working on Windows.</p>